-- Most companies are also planning to reduce their own office space because of increased home office use.
-According to GlobalWorkPlaceAnalytics***, 6 out of 10 companies see significant savings potential in rent and utilities, cleaning services, catering, and taxes, and estimate the potential savings at up to US$ 9,000 per year and employee.
+- The majority of companies are also planning to reduce their own office space precisely because of increased home office use.
+According to GlobalWorkPlaceAnalytics***, 6 out of 10 companies see considerable savings potential in rent and ancillary costs, cleaning services, catering and taxes, and estimate the volume at up to EUR 9,000 per year and employee.

 - According to a report by McKinsey**, 50% of all companies will cut their travel budgets by 50% or more in the next few years.
 The reason is simple, despite using digital tools during COVID, employee productivity was not significantly lower.
-Companies don’t leave these savings potentials “lying around” and therefore increasingly rely on digital tools.
+Companies are not going to ignore these potential savings and are therefore increasingly turning to digital tools.

 - The average travel cost per business trip for hotels, vehicle and flights is about US$ 950 per year* in companies worldwide, according to Certify.
 These costs could be cut at least in half by using digital tools.

 - One employee incurs approximately US$9,000 per year in facility management costs.
-Here, too, a reduction in costs by more than half through home office seems realistic.
+Again, a reduction in costs by more than half through home office seems realistic

 - In addition, the company saves travel time per employee.
 In other words, working efficiency increases because the travel time saved can be invested in productive working time.
-Per employee and year, experts estimate the productivity gain to have a potential of US$ 8 – 12,000 per year.
+Calculated per employee and year, experts estimate the productivity gain to have a potential of US$ 8 – 12,000 per year.

-- People can meet face-to-face with so-called “avatars”, which are virtual characters of themselves.
-These are becoming more realistic and allow people to talk to each other, move around, touch and use objects with their hands, among other things, just as if they would act in reality.
-Basically, almost anything that goes in reality is possible in Virtual Reality, except for the feeling of haptic feedback when touching an object.
+- People can meet face-to-face with so-called “avatars,” virtual characters of themselves.
+These are becoming more realistic and allow people to talk to each other, move around, touch and use objects with their hands, among other things, just as if they were in reality.
+Basically, almost anything that goes in reality goes in virtual reality, except for the feeling of haptics.

 - Future VR hardware will be lighter and less expensive.
 In addition, all manufacturers are investing in enterprise-ready glasses that can be integrated seamlessly, like a PC or smartphone, into the IT security architecture of companies.
 This includes Microsoft with the Hololens or HTC with the Vive Pro 3.